unleashit/Universal-React-Redux-Node-Postgres-Portfolio/README.md

 ### Other Config

-For the site to function, you'll also need to make a second config file inside the server/config folder called appConfig.js.
+For the site to function, you'll also need to make a second config file called APPconfig.js.
 The contents of it should be (with your SMTP credentials):

 ```
 module.exports = {